Xide County: Geography

 Xide County is located in the northern section of the north–south Yunnan tectonic belt.
 Folds and faults coexist in the territory, and the rock strata in the territory cross the stratigraphic area in the asbestos stratigraphic district and the oblique stratigraphic area in Mishi.
 The terrain is high in the northeast and low in the southwest, and the mountains and rivers are mostly north–south.
 The highest point is located in the main peak of Erze Russia in Xiaoxiangling, with an altitude of 4500.4 meters, and the lowest point is located in Hong Shinzui, Lizi Township, with an altitude of 1580 meters.
 Ditch and dam account for 3.82%, which is the main rice producing area; The mesa accounts for 0.86%, which is the main potato producing area; Deep hills accounted for 0.39%; low and medium mountains accounted for 34.42%; Moderate mountains account for 60%, with a large number of natural grasslands and forests; Mountain plains account for 0.34%, mostly high-altitude natural grasslands with flat terrain; High mountains account for 0.17%, mainly distributed in the Erze Russia area at the southern end of the Xiaoxiang Mountains.

 The existing vegetation in Xide County is mostly artificial afforestation and afforestation by aircraft planting.
 There are more than 270 kinds of vegetation, and there are more than 100 kinds of common tree species in more than 70 families.
-The total forest area is more than 1.689 million mu, including of aircraft planting forest, more than of natural forest, and of farmland converted to forest.
+The total forest area is more than 1.689 million mu, including 56000 ha of aircraft planting forest, more than 40000 ha of natural forest, and 7200 ha of farmland converted to forest.
 National first- and second-level protected animals include macaques, pangolins, Asian black bears, red pandas, leopards, and civet cats, and first-level national protected plants include yew and dove tree.
 The total amount of water resources in the county is 2.418 billion cubic meters, and the annual runoff is 1.38 billion cubic meters.
 The theoretical reserves of hydropower resources are 380,760 kilowatts, and the exploitable capacity is 128,440 kilowatts.